Nicouschulas/Custom-Hit-Command/README.md

-# Custom-Hit-Command
-Executes a configurable command when hitting an other player with a configurable specific item.

 # **✨ CustomHitCommand: Unleash Dynamic Actions on Impact! ✨**

 **Custom Hit Command** let you trigger specific commands every time you hit an other player with a chosen item!
 This **lightweight** and ️**highly customizable** plugin is built for Paper 1.21, ensuring ⚡**fast performance** and ✨**seamless integration**.